aivvanov/aivvanov/README.md

 # 💫 About Me:
-📍 I’m from Moscow, Russia<br>🫰 Senior Systems Analyst<br>💻 4+ Years of Experience in IT<br>👨‍💻 Front-end Enthusiast<br>🫂 Love connecting with like-minded people who share a passion for technology and development
+📍 I’m from Moscow, Russia<br>🫰 Senior Systems Analyst<br>💻 4+ Years of Experience in IT<br>👨‍💻 Python dev Enthusiast<br>🫂 Love connecting with like-minded people who share a passion for technology and development

 # 📩 Contact me:
 <a href="https://t.me/aivvanov">